mist475/MistLotrTweaks/README.md

 QoL changes for the lotr mod.
 I've spent a lot of time playing with the lotr mod, it's the only content-adding mod I've consistently played with over the years.
 Yet there's always minor annoyances, things that could be more convenient, incompatibilities with other mods, etc.
 With this mod I'm trying to fix some of these.

+Every feature the mod adds is controlled by the config.
+Making it possible to enable/disable specific parts of the mod.
+At the moment the only changes are client-side, though I'm planning on adding server side-changes as well.

 If Mevans wants to incorporate any of my changes into lotr itself/ implement a similar feature he is more than welcome to do so.